gamedig/rust-gamedig/CONTRIBUTING.md

 `unrealtournament2004`), note that the number (or the year) don't count to rule
 #2, roman numbering will be converted to arabic numbering (`Final Fantasy XIV`
 -> `finalfantasy14`).
-6. If a game has multiple id entries (by specifiying the edition (Minecraft:
+6. If a game has multiple id entries (by specifying the edition (Minecraft:
 Java and Bedrock) or the release version (Counter-Strike 1: 1.5 and 1.6)), one more entry by the base name (`minecraft` and `counterstrike` respectively) can be added, where it queries in a group said included entries.